Mesothelioma Symptoms

 What is the most common presenting symptom of malignant mesothelioma?

-Pleural effusion (fluid around the lung) is the most common initial symptom of mesothelioma cancer.
-This excess fluid build-up can cause related symptoms like chest pain, coughing, and shortness of breath.
+This excess fluid buildup can cause chest pain, coughing, and shortness of breath.

 Yes, it is possible to have mesothelioma without knowing it.
-This cancer can develop for many years without causing symptoms.
-When symptoms finally appear, they may be misdiagnosed as other common health issues.
+Asbestos fibers can lie dormant for many years without causing symptoms.
+When asbestos cancer symptoms finally appear, they may be misdiagnosed as other common health issues.

 Dr. Mark LevinReviewed by:Mark Levin, MD